suika2engine/suika2/doc/reference.md

 This command instructs Suika2 to wait for input from the keyboard or mouse before continuing.
 Input from the keyboard or mouse will interrupt `@wait` (thus allowing Suika2 to continue).

+If the previous command is a message, the message box is visible while waiting for input.
-While waiting for input, the message box is hidden.
+Otherwise, the message box is hidden while waiting for input.

 * Usage: Waits for 5 seconds.
 ```